p4lang/behavioral-model/docs/simple_switch.md

 reminder, `recirculate` needs to be called from the egress pipeline.
 See the "after-egress pseudocode" for the relative priority of this vs. other possible packet operations at the end of egress processing.
-- `clone_spec`: should not be accessed directly.
-It is set by the `clone` and `clone3` action primitives and is required for the packet clone (aka mirror) feature.
-The "ingress to egress" clone primitive action must be called from the ingress pipeline, and the "egress to egress" clone primitive action must be called from the egress pipeline.

 Several of these fields should be considered internal implementation details for how simple_switch implements some packet processing